dunlapww/enigma/README.md

 Ruby Conventinos and Mechanics: 4
 All of my methods are less than 10 lines and most are only that long for readability.
 My variable names attempt to describe the element rather than generally named.
 I don't think I use each anywhere - trying to use the most efficient enumerable.

-Test Driven Development: 3
+Test Driven Development: 4
 I have 100% coverage and git history will indicate I wrote tests before methods.
-I tried to use mocks/stubs but couldn't figure it out.
+I used stubs to make sure the random number and todays date would format correctly.

 Version Control: 4
 I used several branches to create the project - encrypt, decrypt, refactor and committed regularly on each branch.
 I merged one branch into my main locally and pushed that up.
 The other I pushed the branch to git hub and the created a pull request to move into main.